 This college preparatory lab-based course is designed for students who plan to attend a four-year college and who have a strong interest in pursuing a career in a scientific field.
 Students are expected to have strong math skills, as this is an integral part of a good science background.
 Students are expected to demonstrate exemplary learning dispositions.
 The course includes extensive college level laboratory work and individual research on chemistry-related societal issues.
 Students will be using a variety of technological applications throughout the year.
 The first half of the year will focus on major themes of chemistry including matter, reactions, and energy.
-Second semester will circle back to those topics in greater depth to provide the foundation necessary for advanced chemistry study.
+Second semester will delve more deeply into chemical reactions including building understanding of why they occur and making mathematical predictions about quantities involved.